Photo Credit: Michel Curi

 No matter where you decide to live, it’s a good idea to try to make sure you’ll actually like your neighbors.
 Esri makes finding the right neighborhood a bit easier with their Zip Tapestry tool.

 It’s really easy to get a solid overview.
-Just plug in a zip code, like 32206, and Esri will display the three largest demographic subsets along with a ton of other useful info!
+Just plug in a Duval County zip code, like 32206, and Esri will display the three largest demographic subsets along with other useful information to pinpoint your target location.

-Jacksonville is a big city, which means morning commute times can vary drastically depending on where you live and work.
+Jacksonville is a big city at about 875 square miles, which means morning commute times can vary drastically depending on where you live and work.

-Generally, Jacksonville residents have an average commute of around 24 minutes to get to work.
+Generally, Jacksonville residents have an average commute of around 23.4 minutes to get to work.
 This doesn’t really account for traffic though, which typically bumps it up to nearly 30 minutes.
+But compared to other Florida cities like Miami and Orlando, it’s about 3 minutes faster on average.

 The table above shows a breakdown of how many Jacksonville citizens endure various commute times, with the largest percentage falling in the 20-24 minute range.

-And if you’re considering using public transportation, well you might what to think again.
+And if you’re considering using public transportation, you might want to think again.

 Jacksonville is fairly car-dependent